MSSNY LEADERSHIP

 MSSNY VICE – SPEAKER

-MSSNY’S FORMER PRESIDENT
+MSSNY’S FORMER PRESIDENTS

 Parag Mehta, MD 2022-2023